 Graduate Student Grievance Procedure

-Students who wish to appeal an academic matter, including terminations and dismissals, should consult the department handbook for procedures at the department level.
-Appeals beyond that level may go to the Associate Dean for Graduate Affairs and the CLA Graduate Committee and then to the Graduate School level (see “Academic Appeals to the Graduate Board”).
+Students who wish to appeal an academic matter, including final course grades, comprehensive or preliminary exam failures, or dismissals, should follow the procedures below.
+Appeals beyond that level may go to the Vice Dean for Graduate Affairs and the CLA Graduate Committee and then to the Graduate School level (see “Academic Appeals to the Graduate Board”).

 Procedures for Appealing Academic Matters

 Students may appeal any academic matter in which they feel they have been treated unfairly, after having first attempted to resolve the issue informally through communication with the instructor, advisor, and/or Graduate Director.
 An attempt to resolve the matter informally should be initiated within twenty (20) class days* from the time at which the student was initially notified of the action being grieved (e.g., receipt of a final course grade, preliminary exam results, academic dismissal from program).

 If a student wishes to file a formal grievance, he or she must do so within forty (40) class days, regardless of the status of the informal attempts at resolution.

 Initiating the Appeal

 A student must first initiate the formal grievance procedure at the department level within forty (40) class days from the time at which the student was initially notified of the action being grieved.
 To file a formal appeal, the student should submit a signed, written statement to the department’s chairperson or, if that person is involved in the grievance, to the Graduate Director.
 The statement should include the following:

 - Contact information (name, TUid, address, phone number)